 Note: This document contains side effect information about doxorubicin.
 Some of the dosage forms listed on this page may not apply to the brand name Adriamycin.

 Not all side effects for Adriamycin may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 You may also report side effects to the FDA.

 For the Consumer

 Applies to doxorubicin: intravenous powder for solution, intravenous solution

 Along with its needed effects, some unwanted effects may be caused by doxorubicin (the active ingredient contained in Adriamycin).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking doxorubicin:Less common
+Check with your doctor or nurse immediately if any of the following side effects occur while taking doxorubicin:Less common